gruntwork-io/docs/docs/pipelines/maintain/extending.md

 <Tabs groupId="deployment-type">
 <TabItem value="RefArch" label="RefArch" default>

-If you've deployed Pipelines as a part of your Reference Architecture, open `shared/<your region>/mgmt/ecs-deploy-runner/terragrunt.hcl` and update the values in the `allowed_apply_git_refs` attribute for the job configuration you would like to modify (either `terraform_planner_config` or `terraform_applier_config`).
+If you’ve deployed Pipelines as a part of your Reference Architecture, open `shared/<your region>/mgmt/ecs-deploy-runner/terragrunt.hcl` and update the values in the `allowed_apply_git_refs` attribute for the job configuration you would like to modify (either `terraform_planner_config` or `terraform_applier_config`).

 Run `terragrunt plan` to inspect the changes that will be made to your pipeline.
 Once the changes have been reviewed, run `terragrunt apply` to deploy the changes.

 </TabItem>
 <TabItem value="Standalone" label="Standalone">

-If you've deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, you will need to locate the file in which you've defined a module block sourcing the `ecs-deploy-runner` service.
+If you’ve deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, you will need to locate the file in which you’ve defined a module block sourcing the `ecs-deploy-runner` service.

 By default, the `ecs-deploy-runner` service from the Service Catalog allows any git ref to be applied.
 After you locate the module block for `ecs-deploy-runner`, modify the `allowed_apply_git_refs` attribute for the job configuration that you would like to modify (either `terraform_planner_config` or `terraform_applier_config`).